-This renovation shows that no project is too small for us to take on.
-This project was a design build effort in which the design and construction was done by AToM.
+This renovation shows that no project is too small for design.
+1333 Residence was a design-build effort.
 The existing bathroom was gutted and the new vanity was the focus of the rebuild.

 The vanity top was fabricated from laminated 3/4″ birch plywood with an undermount sink.
 The top was mounted on a welded tube steel base which was painted in an auto body shop with a vintage VW orange color.
 The overlap of the components allow for the end of the tube steel to function as a towel holder, while the material allows a cantilever giving an appearance of more space in the bathroom.